kailash-manasarovar/statement/docs/index.md

 One wonders if Dénia is simply a massive online porn studio; protected by corruption from top to bottom, where everyone has to do the bidding of the pornographers.

 Are the people of Dénia prisoners in their own homes?

+Are the cyber-stalkers who fed me information and evidence about actual crimes simply decent Dénia citizens unable to get help via any normal security routes?

 ## Why was I in Dénia?